Fetch CI build results and diagnose failures. Auto-detects provider from project files or URLs. Supports GitHub Actions, Buildkite, and CircleCI.

 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates what the skill does and names specific CI providers, giving it strong specificity and distinctiveness.
-However, it lacks an explicit 'Use when...' clause which would help Claude know exactly when to select it, and it could benefit from more natural trigger terms users might say when encountering CI issues.
+This is a solid description that clearly communicates what the skill does with specific actions and named CI providers, giving it strong specificity and distinctiveness.
+However, it lacks an explicit 'Use when...' clause which caps completeness, and could benefit from more natural trigger terms that users would actually say when encountering CI issues.

 Suggestions